MisterEnderman/MinecraftUtils/README.md

 # MinecraftUtils

-Utility Plugin for creating Minecraft plugins for 1.16.5
+Utility Plugin for creating Minecraft plugins for 1.16 and above.

-This plugin is especially made to help others make minecraft plugins (1.16.5 only)
+This plugin is especially made to help others make minecraft plugins .

 If you find any issue report it as a GitHub Issue.